nicolamarchiotto/media-server-script/README.md

 - For radarr do not set tags or custom profile, for each movie do a search and manually select the version to download, it's easier

-# Photoprism
+## Photoprism
-Photoprism allows is a media manager for photos and videos Its purpose is to manage the media of different devices, mainly my phone It is possible to sync phone's media using the Photo Sync App, available for Android and IOS To sync with photoprism, it is necessary to purchase the NAS option in the Photo Sync App, 2€ at March 2023
+Photoprism is a media manager for photos and videos Its purpose is to manage the media of different devices, mainly my phone It is possible to sync phone's media using the Photo Sync App, available for Android and IOS To sync with photoprism, it is necessary to purchase the NAS option in the Photo Sync App, 2€ at March 2023